studioalemni/studioalemni.github.io/faqs.md

 #### Are you looking for a Publisher?

 While we technically are not actively seeking out a publishing deal at this time, funding opportunities are always welcome.
-Feel free to contact us.
+Feel free to [contact us]({{'/contact' | relative_url}}).

 #### How can I help or support the game?

-Wishlisting on Steam is a huge help, and costs nothing.
-You can also donate directly to the game.
+[Wishlisting on Steam]({{ loa.links.steam | relative_url }}) is a huge help, and costs nothing.
+You can also [donate directly](https://paypal.me/astravia) to the game.
 The biggest aspect affecting development progress is funding at this point.

-Keeping an eye out for updates on Twitter or via the newsletter and telling your friends about the game is also greatly appreciated.
+Keeping an eye out for updates here or on Twitter and telling your friends about the game is also greatly appreciated.
 Thank you for your support!

 #### My question wasn’t answered!

-Feel free to ask your question here.
+Feel free to ask your question [here]({{'/contact' | relative_url}}).